davidjudge1965/homelabjourney/articles/Speedtest Tracking my network.md

 I will update the APP_KEY value with the one I created in the first step.

-I will also create the volumes in `~/SpeedTest/data`.
+I will also create a Docker volume in `~/SpeedTest/data`.

 In Portainer, I added the yaml above and started the container.